-Indicator Indicator Description Verifier FAC 4 1 1 Has the Company conducted a Risk Assessment relevant to the Y, N Environment Pillar?
-FAC 4 1 2 Does the Risk Assessment include potential risks relevant to all Y, N applicable Criteria within the Environment Pillar?
-FAC 4 1 3 Has the Company estimated all identified risks?
-Y, N FAC 4 1 4 Has the Company identified mitigating actions for all risks Y, N classified as unacceptable affecting Criteria within the Environment Pillar?
+Indicator Indicator Description Verifier FAC 4 1 4 Has the Company identified mitigating actions for all risks classified as unacceptable affecting Criteria within the Y, N Environment Pillar?
 FAC 4 1 5 Has the Company identified mitigating actions for all risks Y, N classified as tolerable affecting Criteria within the Environment Pillar?
-FAC 4 1 6 Has the Company implemented mitigating actions against all Y, N risks classified as unacceptable?
-FAC 4 1 7 Has the Company implemented mitigating actions against all Y, N risks classified as tolerable?
-FAC 4 1 8 Has the Company reviewed the Risk Assessment at least Y, N annually, or when operational changes occur, to ensure it remains up-to-date and effective?
+FAC 4 1 6 Has the Company implemented mitigating actions against all risks classified as unacceptable?
+Y, N FAC 4 1 7 Has the Company implemented mitigating actions against all risks classified as tolerable?
+Y, N FAC 4 1 8 Has the Company reviewed the Risk Assessment at least Y, N annually, or when operational changes occur, to ensure it remains up-to-date and effective?
+FAC 4 1 9 Has the Company documented risks and opportunities for water Y, N quality, water quantity and conversion of natural ecosystems by Outsourced Operations outside of the scope of VIVE?
+FAC 4 1 10 Where the Risk Assessment indicates, has the Company Y, N implemented improvement plans for addressing water quality, water quantity and conversion of natural ecosystems by Outsourced Operations outside of the scope of VIVE?